shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 scenario.p("<p> HTML tag.")
 ```

-Now that we have completed the in depths of testing our smart contract we are ready to deploy it in the real world and have real users interact with it.
+Now that we have completed the depths of testing our smart contract we are ready to deploy it in the real world and have real users interact with it.

 # Final Code